roman-milk/roman-milk.github.io/football-or-sex.md

   "Fuck!
 That was amazing!"
 Joe exclaimed.

   Shaun grinned at him.
 "Wait'll you see the half-time show."
-Report_Story #1